hnesland/aselektriskbureau/README.md

 The result was that White and Brown cables would be **on** when dial was rotated and Blue-Yellow pair would be **on** all the time except when number was passed.

+This was promissing developemnt, in theory I could have just started counting _HIGH_ impulses after the rotating pin goes _LOW_.
+It turned out that it's not that simple.
+First of all impulses are triggered both on the way up and on the way down.
+Ok.
+So you can just count impulses and then divide them by 2.
+Right, except aparently some impulses can be triggered before rotating pin going _LOW_.
+So what now?

+First I've tried counting impulses all the time and then just displaying result when rotating pin goes _HIGH_ again.

+That didn't exactly work well, and exprimenting with debouncing did not yield expected results, so I threw out all the debouncing and instead created a counter class which counts all triggers and after half a second since last one prints the timing table.
+See [counter.py @ 2079f98](/Szpeja/RotaryPi/blob/2079f98/counter.py)

 ---

 ## Links